 The heart of Keswick is the Market Square, ringed round with shops and hotels.
-Except for the odd delivery van there are no cars in the pedestrianised area which makes for a very pleasant shopping experience.
+There are no cars in the pedestrianised area which makes for a very pleasant shopping experience.

-The main building in the centre of the Market Square is The Moot Hall, an ancient foundation home to the National Park Information Centre and an excellent starting point for planning your adventures during your stay.
+The main building in the centre of the Market Square is The Moot Hall, an ancient foundation home to the Lake District National Park Tourist Information Centre and an excellent starting point for planning your adventures during your stay.
 It was built in 1813 on the site of an earlier building.
 It was used in the past as a covered market, a courthouse, Town Hall, a place of worship, a museum and a prison.
 Its one-handed clock strikes the hour only.

 A short walk from the Market Square are two large public parks offering games faciities such as pitch and putt and crazy golf.
 Hope Park is one of Keswick's major attractions positioned beween the town and Derwentwater with beautifully tended gardens.
-Fitz Park has a superb children's play area, space for running about and ball games aswell as riverside picnic tables.
+Fitz Park has a superb children's play area, BMX track, space for running about and ball games aswell as riverside picnic tables.